-We present first some empirical evidence on fixed costs and then a simple benchmark model without labor (and with a constant aggregate supply of capital) to illustrate several key properties of our model.
-These key properties include: (i) stock market crashes and high unemployment can go hand in hand (see Farmer, 2012, 2013); (ii) a jobless recovery with permanently lower output level can be a self-fulfilling market-coordination-failure equilibrium; (iii) monetary policies alone are insufficient to lift the economy out of the market-coordination-failure trap; and (iv) fiscal policies are a powerful tool to address the coordination-failure problem.
-We then extend the simple model to a more general setting with active capital accumulation, endogenous labor supply and SOE firms to show how SOEs can help withstand the market-coordination-failure trap.
+We first present a simple benchmark model without labor and with the supply of capital fixed to illustrate several key properties and predictions of our model: (i) A stock market crash and high unemployment can go hand in hand (Farmer, 2012 and 2013). (ii) A jobless recovery with permanently lower output level can be a self-fulfilling equilibrium. (iii) Monetary policies alone are insufficient to lift the economy out of a coordination-failure trap. (iv) Fiscal policies are a powerful tool in resolving coordination-failure problems.
+We then extend the simple model to more general settings with active capital accumulation, labor, and SOEs.